-- Tell the newly formed groups that their assignment is to find ten things that they have in common, with every other person in the group, and that the commonalities must have nothing to do with work.
-This helps the group explore shared interests.
-(You'll want to tell the people that they may not select body parts in common or count clothing as commonalities.)
+Tell the newly formed groups that their assignment is to find ten things that they have in common, with every other person in the group, and that the commonalities they identify must have nothing to do with work.
+It helps the group explore shared interests outside of the workplace.
+(You'll want to tell the people that they may not select body parts that they have in common or use types of clothing as commonalities.)

-- Tell the group to find the ten things that they have in common with the other people at their table.
-Groups take no more than ten or fifteen minutes to do the exercise, in my experience using this team building icebreaker.
+Tell the group to find the ten things that they have in common with the other people at their table.
+Groups take no more than ten or fifteen minutes to do the exercise from experience using this team building icebreaker.

-- Tell the groups that one person must take notes and be ready to read their list to the whole group upon completion of the assignment.
+Also, tell the groups that one person must take notes and be ready to read the group's list of ten commonalities to the whole group upon completion of the assignment.

-- Participants love to compare their list of items with the lists generated in the other small groups.
+Participants love to compare their list of items with the lists generated in the other small groups.
 You will want to allow a free flow of conversation, laughter, and sharing.
-Your audience really is your best resource for making this icebreaker a fun part of your training, meeting, or team building event.
+Your audience is your best resource for making this icebreaker a fun part of your training, meeting, or team-building event.

 Icebreaker Problem Solving Recommendations